vitalif/grive2/README.md

 - faster upload of new and changed files. now Grive uploads files without first calculating md5 checksum when file is created locally or when its size changes.
 - added -P/--progress-bar option to print ASCII progress bar for each processed file (pull request by @svartkanin)
+- supply your own OAuth2 client to work around over quota problems with the default OAuth2 client id

 ### Grive2 v0.5